PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/RCM-Classic-Tips-&-Tricks.md

 the TAB key is the best way to **quickly navigate fields or confirm a selection and move on to the next step**.. when in doubt, hit TAB!

 # 2. Use %% when you want a quick list of results
-Essentially a **wildcard value for text fields**; quickly get a list of records, or helpful when you're simply not sure what to search for.
+Essentially a **wildcard value for text fields**; helpful when you're simply not sure what to search for.

 ![image.png](/.attachments/image-cf478c8d-f8da-480f-b6c3-03b6f6e63e7d.png)